 You’ll work collaboratively to explore tunes and songs of your finding and choosing (we have the second largest library of printed and recorded folk resources in the country), explore formal and and more organic arrangement styles, extended composition techniques, and experiment with framing folk repertoire in traditional and modern musical settings.
 You’ll get a chance to perform your work at the end of the week at Towersey Folk Festival.

-From Fri to Mon you’ll travel to Towersey Folk Festival to assist in the running of their youth folk workshops and to perform your work.
+On Friday evening you’ll travel to Towersey Folk Festival (you’ll need to make your own transport arrangements there) and you’ll be there until Monday lunchtime to assist in the running of their youth folk workshops and to perform your work.
+The HYF week ends at lunchtime on Monday at Towersey Festival.
 Please note: we cannot assume a duty of care for under 18’s while at the festival and so respectfully request participants to have written consent from a parent or legal guardian.

 As part of the week you’ll also have a chance to to try your workshop leading skills – education work is a really important string to a professional musician’s bow!
 Junior Hothouse is running alongside the Advanced course and you will be supported to devise and deliver a short workshop for our younger participants!